lesunb/RGMToPRISM/README.md

 * Click in 'Select' buton to select a Temaplate directory path
 * Select the folder inside the project: src/main/resources/TemplateInput

+# Updating an ANTLR grammar

+* After updating any .g4 grammar file, use maven version 3 to recompile the java classes for your language (regex, parser, etc):
+	* At the project root folder, use (linux): mvn package -e
+	* Refresh the project folder in eclipse
+	* Restart the workspace used for testing the framework

 # Create Project

 File > New Project